naga-k/naga-k/README.md

 - 🤔 I’m looking for help with launching my career to becoming a proficient software developer.
 - 💬 Ask me about world politics
 - 📫 How to reach me: You'll figure it out
-- 😄 Pronouns: I don't entitle myself to any
 - ⚡ Fun fact: Stop looking for fun